Overview of Both Platforms

 Proxmox VE

-- Doesn’t scale well beyond a few dozen nodes
+Limitations: Doesn't scale well beyond a few dozen nodes; lacks true multi-tenant capabilities; smaller ecosystem.

 OpenStack

-Both Proxmox and OpenStack are outstanding platforms but their strengths serve different scales and priorities.
-If you need quick, simple virtualization for a small to mid-size deployment, Proxmox VE is a fantastic choice.
-For enterprise-grade cloud infrastructure with full orchestration and tenant isolation, OpenStack is the way to go.
+Both Proxmox and OpenStack are outstanding platforms — but their strengths serve different scales and priorities.
+If you need quick, simple virtualization for a small to mid-size deployment, Proxmox VE is recommended.
+For enterprise-grade cloud infrastructure with full orchestration and tenant isolation, OpenStack is the preferred choice.